Resonance Disorders

 Screening

-Screening typically includes the following:
+Screening typically includes the following.

-Speech screening
+Speech Screening

 • Obtain a limited speech sample in all languages spoken to look for

-• presence and type of articulation errors.
+• the presence and type of articulation errors.

-• Perform an oral exam to look for anatomical/structural differences (e.g., cleft-related, such as submucous cleft, fistula, or bifid uvula; non–cleft-related, such as enlarged tonsils).
+• Perform an oral exam to look for anatomical/structural differences (e.g., cleft-related such as submucous cleft, fistula, or bifid uvula; non–cleft-related such as enlarged tonsils).

 See the Assessment section of ASHA’s Practice Portal page on Cleft Lip and Palate for further details related to screening in persons with cleft lip and palate.

-Hearing screening
+Hearing Screening

-See ASHA's Practice Portal pages on Adult Hearing Screening and Childhood Hearing Screening for information about hearing screenings.
-The outcome of a hearing screening may result in referral for a comprehensive hearing evaluation by an audiologist.
+See ASHA’s Practice Portal pages on Adult Hearing Screening and Childhood Hearing Screening for information about hearing screenings.

 Comprehensive Assessment